mor-m-shemesh/cfg-construction/Journal.md

 1) there is a JUMP opcode from inside the block
 2) there is a JUMP opcode into the middle of the block

+I'll need to keep track of the following:

+1. All the JUMP opcodes, and where they lead, sorted by destination, IF AND ONLY IF they jump forward. the sorted dict is as such:
+   { dest_address : [source addresses] }
+2. All of the blocks, that I create as a dict
+3. all the starts of blocks, sorted in an AVL.
+I looked for and found a nice implementation that gives you a bisect function, using 'sortedcontainers' - SortedSet.

+After I started writing a naïve and spaghetti-prone implementation, I rethought about it and started from scratch.

+My writer's block ended and I finished implementing a simple algorithm with not much fancy frameworking (graphics, tests... still a WIP). took about...
+3 hours from start to finish?